symfony/symfony-docs/reference/constraints/Uuid.rst

 **type**: ``int[]`` **default**: ``[1,2,3,4,5,6,7,8]``

-This option can be used to only allow specific `UUID versions`_.
+This option can be used to only allow specific `UUID versions`_ (by default, all of them are allowed).
 Valid versions are 1 - 8.
-The following PHP constants can also be used:
+Instead of using numeric values, you can also use the following PHP constants to refer to each UUID version:

 * ``Uuid::V1_MAC``
 * ``Uuid::V2_DCE``